 What is SEER and HSPF?

 SEER is an efficiency scale for ACs, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the model you choose.
-The biggest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.
+You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not even better depending on the AC you choose.
+The greatest difference between the two is that heat pumps can also warm up your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+Heat pumps are most effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
 We encourage you to consult with a NATE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.
+Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

 A furnace is a more powerful heating system